M-Mashreghi/M-Mashreghi.github.io/_pages/about.md

 * <a href="https://github.com/M-Mashreghi/Distributed-Cooperative-Competitive-Multi-Agent-Reinforcement-Learning-in-Markov-Games" target="_blank"><strong>Distributed Cooperative Competitive Multi Agent Reinforcement Learning in Markov Games: </strong></a>Implementiong Q-learning, Actor-critic, Minimax, Belief based algo, Independent Q-learning, and Disturbuted Q-learning, DDPG, MADDPG.

-* <a href="https://github.com/M-Mashreghi/Robust-Federated-Primal-Dual-Learning-for-Android-Malware-Classification-via-Adversarial-Robustness" target="_blank"><strong>Robust-Federated-Primal-Dual-Learning-for-Android-Malware-Classification-via-Adversarial-Robustness: </strong></a>
+* <a href="https://github.com/M-Mashreghi/Robust-Federated-Primal-Dual-Learning-for-Android-Malware-Classification-via-Adversarial-Robustness" target="_blank"><strong>Robust-Federated-Primal-Dual-Learning-for-Android-Malware-Classification-via-Adversarial-Robustness: </strong></a>In this project, the goal is to achieve robust federated learning for Android malware classification through adversarial robustness(FGSM-PGD).

+* <a href="https://github.com/M-Mashreghi/Detect-fake-picture" target="_blank"><strong>Detect fake picture with ML: </strong></a>In this project, we use fake and real pictures of mountains, sea, and forests to detect fake ones.

 * <a href="https://github.com/M-Mashreghi/Detect-fake-picture" target="_blank"><strong>Detect fake picture with ML: </strong></a>In this project, we use fake and real pictures of mountains, sea, and forests to detect fake ones.